giuseppepaul-axiell/gallery-challenge/README.md

 The site should be built using the latest best practices, needs to be accessible and should use our API.

-Preferably it will be built using React as that is our FE framework of choice at Axiell.
+At Axiell our FE framework of choice is React, but **please feel free to use whatever tools / libraries you'd like**.
+Try to demonstrate your creative skills as well as your technical knowledge.

 ## Wireframes